rosafilgueira/Exploring_TheList_Data/README.md

 - events.json
 - places.json

-The LIST_API notebook has aditional information that can be useful for this step.
+**Note**: The LIST_API notebook has aditional information that can be useful for this step.

 ## 3. Events and Places Features